It happens every year.

 The Do’s and Don’ts of Pride Month

-Before you work with your design team to overhaul your campaigns for Pride Month, take a step back and make sure you’re taking the right approach.
-Here is a look at our top do’s and don’ts to help you celebrate Pride this year.
+Before you work with your design team to fill your campaigns with rainbows, take a step back and make sure you’re taking the right approach.
+Here is a look at our top do’s and don’ts to help you celebrate Pride Month.

 Do: Get employee input during the planning process.